Why is this important?

 Regarding gender, in line with the European Consensus on Humanitarian Aid and following recommendations from the Gender Review report, the Commission has developed a gender approach for humanitarian assistance.
 According to this approach, projects funded through the EU humanitarian budget are expected to follow the guidance outlined in the 'Staff Working Document on Gender in Humanitarian Assistance: Different Needs, Adapted Assistance' (official version, brochure version available in English, French and Spanish).

-In 2014, the Commission introduced the Gender-Age Marker (available in English, French, and Spanish) as a quality tool to assess to promote and track gender- and age-sensitive humanitarian interventions.
-This instrument should be applied throughout all Commission-funded actions.
+In 2014, to ensure effective policy implementation, the Commission introduced the Gender-Age Marker (available in English, French, and Spanish) in January 2014, as a quality and accountability tool to assess, promote and track gender- and age-sensitive humanitarian interventions.
+This instrument is applied to all Commission-funded humanitarian actions.